Warsaw: A City on the Rise

-The two floors opened to the public are astounding in content and information on Poland’s royal past.
+The two floors open to the public are astounding in content and information of Poland’s royal past.

 New Town, Old Feel

-One landmark in the New Town just happened to be my hotel, the MaMaison Le Regina an 18th century style palace that also happened to be the US Embassy at one time.
-The hotel today is a perfect example of just what Warsaw is undertaking, building quality while keeping tradition.
+One landmark in the New Town just happened to be my hotel, the MaMaison Le Regina an 18th-century style palace that also happened to be the US Embassy at one time.
+The hotel today is a perfect example of just what Warsaw is undertaking, building quality while keeping the tradition.
 Its location also put me right in the heart of Warsaw’s best sections.

 A Royal Walk